"take one iconic space monster"

 Um, how about just about everything?

 AVP-R is a cheap looking, slap in the face of all the Alien or Predator films that have gone before.
 Gone is anything classy, or any scenes that will make you drop your popcorn and applaud, in fact anything much worthy of praise or merit - apart from some occasionally decent special effects.
-Instead we get a derisive, predictable and painfully muddled plotline, weak and entirely disposable characters – you know you’re in trouble when the most likeable is a pneumatic blonde love interest / hottie called Jesse (Kristen Hager).
+Instead we get a derisive, predictable and painfully muddled plotline, weak and entirely disposable characters – you know you’re in trouble when the most likeable is the dim blonde love interest Jesse (Kristen Hager).